 Upon reaching its destination, data goes back up the stack, starting at layer 1.
 At each layer, header and footer data is interpreted and stripped, and data is put into a form that is usable for the next layer up.
 Once data reaches layer 7 on the other side, it is made available to applications.
 (Despite all these steps, the whole process takes only milliseconds.)

 Crucial to understanding how the OSI Model works is the fact that each layer only communicates with that same layer on the other end of the interaction.
 Layer 7 data is only interpreted by layer 7 on the receiving end of the communication; the other layers on the receiving end merely pass the data up to layer 7.
 Similarly, the IP header data that is appended to data packets in layer 3 on one side is only read and interpreted by layer 3 on the other side.

 Layer 7 or application layer DDoS attacks attempt to overwhelm network or server resources with a flood of traffic (typically HTTP traffic).
 An example would be sending thousands of requests for a certain webpage per second until the server is overwhelmed and cannot respond to all of the requests.
 Another example would be calling an API over and over until the service crashes.
-Typically, layer 7 DDoS attacks are more complex than other kinds of DDoS attacks.

 To learn more, see "Application layer DDoS attacks."

 The TCP/IP networking conceptual model is an alternative to the OSI Model.
 It divides the networking stack into four layers instead of seven, and although it is similar to the OSI Model, it does not match up exactly.
 In the TCP/IP model, there is no "layer 7," but this is a purely semantic distinction and does not mean that networking functions differently in the two models.

 The four layers in the TCP/IP model are: